ondat/documentation/docs/prerequisites/etcd/etcd-outside-the-cluster.md

 In some circumstances it can make sense to run etcd outside of Kubernetes.
-One example is when running an on-premises Kubernetes cluster, if you do not having access to reliable cloud disks (for storing etcd data).
+One example is when running an on-premises Kubernetes cluster, if you do not have access to reliable cloud disks to provide high availability to etcd data.

 For production installations running etcd outside the cluster, Ondat strongly recommends running etcd on a minimum of 3 dedicated virtual machines.
 This